• Skip to primary navigation

 Broccoli Cheese Rice Casserole

 Broccoli Cheese Rice Casserole is the casserole that I made to serve with Roasted Spatchcock Chicken and Potatoes Au Gratin.
-Since then, it became a staple in our family.
-And now we all look forward to it so much on weekends and holidays!
-Just mix cooked rice, mushrooms and broccoli into the luxuriously creamy sauce.
+Simply mix cooked rice, mushrooms and broccoli into the luxuriously creamy sauce.
 So delicious with Roasted Turkey Breast!

-You can simply reheat it for an easy lunch!
+You can easily reheat it for an easy lunch!
 I also love to change it up a bit.
-Sometimes I add in broccolini instead of broccoli.
-I also like to use asparagus here.
-This casserole will last for a good 5 days in the refrigerator.
+Sometimes I add in broccolini instead of broccoli or I like to use asparagus here.

 • First you will need a medium saucepan to boil broccoli.